osresearch/airbreak/docs/README.md

 ![CPAP running custom firmware](images/ventilator-animated.gif)
-# Airbreak

-The Airsense 10 CPAP (Constant Positive Airway Pressure) machine is a common, low-cost sleep therapy device intended to treat sleep apnea and other respiratory disorders.
+# Airbreak: jailbreak your CPAP device

 In light of the COVID-19 crisis and resultant shortage of medical equipment, [hospitals have been using BiPAP (BIlevel Positive Airway Pressure) machines as non-invasive ventilators](https://health.mountsinai.org/blog/mount-sinai-turns-hundreds-of-machines-for-sleep-apnea-into-hospital-ventilators-shares-instructions-worldwide/), and [several groups](https://github.com/PubInv/covid19-vent-list) are currently working on ventilator designs that involve a converted BiPAP.
 CPAP devices are cheaper, more widely available, and similar electrically and mechanically.
-However, they are not considered useful; according to their manufacturer, CPAP machines "[*would require significant rework in order to function as a ventilator*](https://www.resmed.com/en-us/covid-19/)".
+However, they are lacking in some features that the physicians require and, according to their manufacturer, CPAP machines "[*would require significant rework in order to function as a ventilator*](https://www.resmed.com/en-us/covid-19/)". other respiratory disorders.

-What we have done it to "*jailbreak*" the CPAP machine so that it is possible to run additional tasks on the device to add the features

-necessary to use the device as a temporary ventilator.
+What we have done it to "*jailbreak*" the the Airsense 10 CPAP (Constant Positive Airway Pressure) machine, a common, low-cost sleep therapy device intended to treat sleep apnea, so that it is possible to run additional tasks on the device to add the features necessary to use the device as a temporary ventilator.
 This can help ease the shortage until more real ventilators are available.

 Our changes bring the Airsense S10 to near feature parity with BiPAP machines from the same manufacturer, boost the maximum pressure output available, and provide a starting point to add more advanced emergency ventilator functionality.

 ## Disclaimer

 While we are consulting with doctors to validate that the modified firmware works as intended, the codebase in its current form should be considered a proof of concept and is not intended for use in a life-support capacity.
+Please see the [FAQ](#FAQ) for more information.

 No IP belonging to the device manufacturer is hosted in this repository, nor will it be accepted as a pull request.

 ## Major features:
 * Adds a timed breathing mode that oscillates between high and low pressure (stock firmware is only a single pressure)